GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-open-reference/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: 'Focus Mode'
+title: 'Open reference page'
-seoTitle: 'Chrome Extensions Tutorial: Focus Mode'
+seoTitle: 'Chrome Extensions Tutorial: Open reference page'
 subhead: 'This will be added later.'
 description: 'This will also be added later.'
 date: 2023-04-02